sjp27/esp_app_trace_viewer/README.md

 The example batch and bash script files set up the viewer for ESP32S3 using an ftdi JTAG adapter.

+When viewing 'r' enter will reset target, 'x' enter will exit viewer.

 # EXAMPLES

 View application trace from ESP32S3 using ftdi JTAG adapter, trace data will be written to trace.txt: